POD reduced order modeling for evolution equations utilizing arbitrary finite element discretizations: POD method utilizing snapshots with arbitrary finite element discretizations

 The idea of the POD method is to describe the space $\mathcal{V}$ by means of few orthonormal functions $\{ \psi_i \}_{i=1}^\ell \subset V$, with $\ell \leq d := \dim \mathcal{V}$, such that error between the snapshots $\{ y_j \}_{j=0}^n$ and the projection of the snapshots onto the subspace $V^\ell = \text{span} \{\psi_1, ..., \psi_\ell\} \subset V$ is minimized in the following sense:

 where $X$ denotes either $V$ or $H$ and with e.g. nonnegative trapezoidal weights $\{ \alpha_j \}_{j=0}^n$,

 A solution to \eqref{minPOD} is called a rank-$\ell$ POD basis.
-For this equality constrained minimization problem \eqref{minPOD}, first-order necessary (and by convexity sufficient) optimality conditions can be derived.
+For this equality constrained minimization problem \eqref{minPOD}, first-order necessary optimality conditions can be derived.
 For this purpose, we introduce the bounded linear operator $\mathcal{Y}: \mathbb{R}^{n+1} \to V$ by

 Since the image $\mathcal{Y}(V) = \text{span} \{ y_0, \dotsc, y_n\}$ has finite dimension, the operator $\mathcal{Y}$ is compact.
 Its Hilbert space adjoint $\mathcal{Y}^\star: V \to \mathbb{R}^{n+1}$ satisfies $\langle \mathcal{Y} \phi, \psi \rangle_X = \langle \phi , \mathcal{Y}^\star \psi \rangle_{\mathbb{R}^{n+1}}$ for $\phi \in \mathbb{R}^{n+1}$ and $\psi \in V$ and is given by